sigpwned/jsonification/README.md

         // An I/O problem occurred
     }

-The event parser also offers methods for a more direct idiom for parsing JSON that is more convenient when you know the shape of the data you're parsing:
+The event parser also offers methods for a more direct idiom for parsing JSON that is more convenient when you know the shape of the data you're parsing.
+Because the parsing is incremental, this approach works even for very large JSON documents.
+This also allows the user to define methods or classes that parse a known data type from a stream on demand, which often simplifies parsing tremendously.

     try {
         try (JsonEventParser p=new JsonEventParser(reader)) {